FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Discussion and Limitations

-\textbf{Challenges of black-box fuzzing.} {\FRAMEWORKNAME} does not require access to the controller or any modification, ensuring the universality and scalability of the approach.
+\textbf{Black-box fuzzing challenges.} FieldFuzz does not require access or any modifications to the controller, ensuring the universality and scalability of the proposed approach.
 However, this incurs limited code coverage information.
 We rely on the retrieved status codes to partially address this for runtime components for understanding the execution path.
-We have found that the debugging capabilities of the full-featured VM can emulate the functionality of Layer 7 without requiring actual network transmission.
-This requires pre-loading a harness in the form of a shared library into the runtime and hooking the authentication and packet processing functions in the runtime process.
+We have found that the debugging capabilities of the full-featured VM can emulate the functionality of the service layer without requiring actual network transmission.
+This requires pre-loading a harness as a shared library into the runtime and hooking the authentication and packet processing functions in the runtime process.
 This approach builds a more traditional and comprehensive fuzzing approach combined with full-featured code coverage.
 However, in the context of ICS, such a white-box fuzzing approach has substantial limitations:

-\begin{enumerate}[leftmargin=*, topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item The compiled harness and fuzzing instance is tied to one specific target platform (architecture), while some vulnerabilities are platform-specific, reducing the generalization of the approach. \item This approach is possible with a SoftPLC build of the runtime on top of a typical desktop-grade VM.
-However, real-world COTS devices hardly have such extensive debugging and instrumentation capabilities. \item It is rare to have a full-featured shell to control the device as many of the ICS devices embed the runtime on top of legacy RTOS or use the bare-metal variation of the runtime.
-Gaining the necessary capabilities for white-box fuzzing requires re-flashing the controller with a modified kernel image and relying on remote debugging. \end{enumerate}
+\begin{enumerate} [leftmargin=*, topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item The compiled harness and fuzzing instance is tied to one specific target platform (architecture), while some vulnerabilities are platform-specific, reducing generalization. \item This approach is possible with a SoftPLC build of the runtime on top of a typical desktop-grade VM.
+However, real-world COTS devices hardly have such extensive debugging and instrumentation capabilities. \item Full shell access for controlling the device is rare, as many ICS devices embed the runtime on legacy RTOS or use bare-metal runtime variations.
+Gaining white-box fuzzing capabilities would require re-flashing the controller with a modified kernel image and relying on remote debugging. \end{enumerate}

-As future work, we aim to explore the combination of these methodologies to leverage the advantages of both, providing a precise code coverage mechanism while preserving the black-box benefits of the {\FRAMEWORKNAME}.